 The teenagers are also required to confirm their attendance during the week before the Saturday they want to participate.
 This is to ensure there is an experienced adult volunteer on site to supervise

 Community Service (under 18’s)

 Community Service at the Sandton SPCA is supervised by a staff member or trained adult volunteer.
 We schedule specific dates for pupils to do community service as we do not have a staff member or volunteer available to supervise every day.

-Last-Saturday-of- the-month Program
+First-Saturday-of- the-month Program

 Your first visit to the SPCA starts with a short education session and tour before you spend time with the animals.
 This gives us the opportunity to explain how the SPCA works and how you will be helping us.
 Subsequent visits (on scheduled dates) will not include the education and you will be able to interact with the animals in their kennels, wash dogs, groom cats etc.

 We kindly ask for a donation of R100 for each visit in support of our program.
 Please bring a snack/drink for yourself and wear comfortable/old clothes.
 An indemnity form is required – please contact us and we will email it to you to bring on the day.

 When does the programme operate?